Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Should beginners use Trae?

-Beginners can use Trae, but they should not blindly accept every change.
+Beginners can use Trae, but they should not accept every change without reviewing it.
 It is helpful for learning and speeding up development, but users should still understand the basics of code, testing, and project structure.

 Is Trae useful for website restructuring?